nxrighthere/ENet-CSharp/README.md

 #### Peer
 Contains a managed pointer to the peer.

-`Peer.IsSet` returns the state of the peer pointer.
+`Peer.IsSet` returns the state of the managed pointer.

 `Peer.ID` returns the ID of the peer.

+`Peer.Address` returns the `Address` structure.

+`Peer.State` returns the peer state described in the `PeerState` enumeration.

+`Peer.RoundTripTime` returns the round trip time in milliseconds.